Tchouk tchouk musik

 "Tchouk tchouk musik" is a song recorded by French singer Priscilla Betti.
-It was released on 15 April, 2003 in France, Switzerland and Belgium (Wallonia) as the second single from her second album Priscilla.
-It reached number 7 on the French singles chart and received a Silver disc certification.
+It was released on 15 April 2003 in France, Switzerland and Belgium (Wallonia) as the second single from her second album Priscilla.
+It reached number seven on the French singles chart and received a Silver disc certification.

-Song information

 Philippe Osman (music) and Bertrand Châtenet (lyrics) participated in the composition and the production of the single.
 Osman also made all the arrangements and performed the background vocals with Priscilla, while Châtenet mixed the song.

-The music video shows Priscilla dancing and performing a choreography on a beach, surrendered by many people.
+In the music video, Priscilla can be shown dancing and performing a choreography on a beach, surrendered by many people.

+Chart performance

-In France, the single started at number 24 on 19 April 2003, then reached the top ten the next week and peaked at number seven in the fourth week.
+In France, "Tchouk tchouk musik" started at number 24 on 19 April 2003, then reached the top ten the next week and peaked at number seven in the fourth week.
 The single totaled three weeks in the top ten, 22 weeks in the top 50 and 33 weeks in the top 100.
-It was eventually certified Silver disc by the SNEP and ranked 49th on the Annual Chart.
+It was eventually certified Silver disc by the Syndicat National de l'Édition Phonographique, and ranked at 49th on the Annual Chart.